Easy Roasted Broccoli Recipe

 There are many ways to eat and prepare it, but my favorite is to roast it.
 I love roasted veggies, especially broccoli, and I batch-bake it almost every week when it’s in season (October through April).
 I find that for me, cooked veggies are easier to digest than raw.

-Check out the recipe I’ve been making for more than a decade.
+Check out the recipe I’ve been making for more than 15 years.

-Practice It: A Recipe for Simple, Everyday Roasted Broccoli
+Practice It: Make This Easy Everyday Roasted Broccoli Recipe

 Ingredients (choose organic if possible and available)